HackYourFuture-CPH/teacher-curriculum/topics/README.md

 # Topics

+Welcome ✌

+In the topics part you have all the different topics that have been written for the teacher curriculum.

-Welcome.  come read about specific topics in education, computing education, and teaching hyf.
+Come read about specific topics in education, computing education, and teaching hyf.

-Only got 20 minutes?  find a topic that's interesting and take a read!
+Only got 20 minutes?
+Find a topic that's interesting and take a read!

-Looking for a deeper study?  check out the learning paths
+Looking for a deeper study?
+Check out the [learning paths](./../learning-paths/README.md)

-looking for some hands-on practice? check out the exercises
+Looking for some hands-on practice?
+Check out the [exercises](./../exercises/README.md)